 5000000 gas.
 Means that transaction with gas limit greater than

 5000000 will be not accepted by validators nodes.

 In future this setting will become changeable via Government voting mechanism.

-Although dfinance supports different currencies (like ETH), transaction fees can be paid only in DFI currency.
+Although dfinance supports different currencies (like ETH), transaction fees can be paid only in XFI currency.

 dncli sets fees automatically, so you can ignore

 --fees flag, alternatively, if you want to speed up your transaction confirmation time you can can set fees manually by using

 # Fees amount MUST be written without spaces between amount and denomdncli tx vm execute <script.mvir.json> <args,...> --fees 1000000000000000000xfi